dmbarbour/wikilon/docs/CommandLine.md

 ### Late vs. Early Binding of Words

 Our claw comands are bound to a dictionary.
 But do we expand the definitions of words at compile time?
-Or should we wait until they're actually processed?
+Should we wait until they're actually processed?
 The difference here impacts behavior when we update our dictionary.
 Assuming interaction with an outside world, I think early binding may be more appropriate.
 Late binding makes much less sense in a network context.
-OTOH, there are benefits to late or continuous binding, such as it's easy to render or update the AVM behaviors.

-## Initial Claw Definition

-The basics of claw code are words, numbers (minimally integers, rationals, decimals), inline texts, blocks, and escaped content.
-Tokens and multi-line texts are escaped individually, and we may also escape sequences of ABC primitives.
-Many useful ASCII characters remain available for extensions to the claw code, e.g. `{}()<>`, and many more UTF-8 brackets are available if needed.
-I'd like to eventually use some of these for lists, JSON, XML or other basic structured values.